Alexander Frater: Early life

 Frater was born in a small mission hospital in Port Vila, Vanuatu, in the middle of a monsoon.
 His grandfather and his father were Scottish Presbyterian missionaries in Vanuatu.
-His grandfather Maurice was based on the island of Paama, which had previously been hostile to all outsiders, from 1900-1939.
+His grandfather Maurice was based on the island of Paama, which had previously been hostile to all outsiders, from 1900 to 1939.
 His father Alec, who became a doctor, established a hospital on the island of Iririki, offshore from Parliament House in Port Vila, training local staff in the treatment of tropical diseases.
 His mother established and ran two schools in Vanuatu.
 His father would later teach him how to observe and analyse weather.
 Frater's family employed the services of a native gardener, Moses, who believed the young Alexander was the reincarnation of a rain God.
 A few weeks after the attack on Pearl Harbor, the family evacuated to Australia to escape the coming war.
 In 1946 they moved to Suva, Fiji, where Frater Sr. became professor at the Central Medical School.

 After primary school Frater was sent back to Australia to attend Scotch College in Melbourne, where he edited the school magazine and, as head boy, succeeded in his campaign to abolish corporal punishment.
 Initially studying law at the University of Melbourne, he left before graduating to move to England, and studied English at Durham University (Hatfield College).
-From 1960-1962 Frater competed for Durham University Boat Club.
+From 1960 to 1962 Frater competed for Durham University Boat Club.
 He also represented the Hatfield College Boat Club in intercollegiate events, and served as Captain of the Hatfield College Swimming Club in 1961.

 He stumbled into a journalism career by accident.
 Having submitted pieces to Punch while still an undergraduate at Durham he was, against all expectations, eventually offered a staff job, which prompted him to once again leave university without graduating.
 Frater would later enroll at Perugia University to briefly study Italian, before again dropping out, meaning that he had attended three universities without graduating from any of them – an 'unusual feat' of which he was proud.
 While in Italy he met his wife, Marlis Pfund, who worked as an air hostess for Swissair.